sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2016/non-breaking-seo-friendly-urls-in-laravel-5.md

 https://laravelbuddies.com/user/cndjfomj/sebastian-de-deyne
 ```

-If we want to obfuscate your ID's, we could either use a library which encodes integers like [Jens Seger's  Optimus](#), or we could generate a random string on model creation.
+If we want to obfuscate your ID's, we could either use a library which encodes integers like [Jens Segers' Optimus](#), or we could generate a random string on model creation.
 [Here](https://github.com/jenssegers/optimus)'s a quick snippet illustrating the latter.

 ```php
 trait HasObfuscatedId